Nesvilab/FragPipe/docs/tutorial_custom_mass_offset.md

 <br>

 ### Get a sequence database
-You can choose to download a readymade human protein database file from [here](https://www.dropbox.com/s/v8tlkwu96f3txfj/2021-05-07-decoys-reviewed-contam-UP000005640.fas?dl=0), or you can download one using FragPipe.
+You can download a human protein database file [using FragPipe](https://fragpipe.nesvilab.org/docs/tutorial_fragpipe.html#specify-a-protein-sequence-database).
 On the Database tab, click the ‘Download’ button.
 Follow the prompts to use the default settings (reviewed human sequences with common contaminants).

 ![](https://raw.githubusercontent.com/Nesvilab/FragPipe/gh-pages/images/share-database-options.png)